 What Is Body pH and Why Is It Important?

 Physicians for centuries have contributed good health and longevity with maintaining good digestion.
 Maintaining a normal range of body pH balance is an important factor for good health.
-Body pH is also known as the acid-base balance and refers to the regulation of hydrogen ions within the body fluid. pH range is 0-14 with 0 being completely acidic and 14 equaled to being alkaline.
+Body pH is also known as the acid-base balance and refers to the regulation of hydrogen ions within the body fluid. pH range is 0-14 with 0 being completely acidic and 14 equalled to being alkaline.

 A normal range for the body is between 7.35 and 7.45.
 This is important to know because a value beyond this range one way or another can interfere with metabolic activities, affect the distribution of other ions and interfere with hormone balances.
 An internal environment that is excessively acidic over a long period of time may develop cardiovascular disease, diabetes, or even cancer.

 The acid/ alkaline levels were first discovered in 1909 by a Danish chemist by the name of Sorensen.
-The exact meaning of pH is disputed but roughly refers to the power or potential of the hydrogen ions per liter of solution. pH is influenced by temperature.
+The exact meaning of pH is disputed but roughly refers to the power or potential of the hydrogen ions per litre of solution. pH is influenced by temperature.
 The higher the temperature, the more acidic the solution becomes.
 You can measure pH with litmus or any kind of universal indicator paper.

 pH is common in everyday life but seldom discussed unless our diets are giving us symptoms that can be corrected with balancing our acids and bases.
 For example,